circleci/circleci-docs/jekyll/_cci2/faq.md

 We do not support fork PR’s yet.

 ### Can workflows be scheduled to run at a specific time of day?
-Yes.
+Yes, for the CircleCI hosted application.
 For example, to run a workflow at 4 PM use `"0 16 * * *"` as the value for the `cron:` key.
 Times are interpreted in the UTC time zone.
+Next on the roadmap is to enable scheduled workflows in an  installable CircleCI release.

 ### What time zone is used for schedules?
 Coordinated Universal Time (UTC) is the time zone in which schedules are interpreted.